 Q3/9M 2024 Financial Results

-On November 14 2024, TIM management will illustrate Q3/9M 2024 Financial Results approved by the Board of Directors.
+On November 14 2024, TIM management presented Q3/9M 2024 Financial Results approved by the Board of Directors.
 Find information

 Sustainability for TIM